 An annual award to recognise an outstanding contribution by a young person or a team of young people to the development or innovative use of materials for automotive applications.

 A premier award presented annually to recognise the outstanding contribution made by a member of IOM3 in their early career*, to a field of interest within the materials, minerals and mining sector.
 In addition to their contribtion, nominees are expected to have promoted their subject on a national/international basis as well as supporting those in the early stage of their careers.

 Stokowiec Medal and Prize

-In recognition of distinguished work related to the technical, manufacturing, processing or engineering application of alloy steels.
+In recognition of distinguished work related to the technical, manufacturing, processing or engineering application of alloy steels, including stainless steels.
 Prize value £300.
-Given alternate (even) years with Grunfeld.
-Not available in 2015.

 Swinburne Medal and Prize